MathBuddy: A Multimodal System for Affective Math Tutoring: User Study Design

 A total of $30$ participants (aged 15–55), representing diverse genders, nationalities, linguistic backgrounds, and educational profiles, took part in the study.
 Each participant was assigned a unique user ID to ensure anonymity.
 Demographic distribution is reported in \autoref{fig:participants}.

-Each participant completed two tutoring sessions with MathBuddy, solving one geometry problem and one probability problem.
+Each participant completed two tutoring sessions with \emph{MathBuddy}, solving one geometry problem and one probability problem.
 In both sessions, the system captured facial expressions via webcam and analyzed textual responses to infer the student’s emotional state.
 However, only in the \textbf{Emotion ON} condition were these emotional predictions actively used to guide the tutor’s communication and instructional strategy.
 In the \textbf{Emotion OFF} condition, emotion detection was passive and did not influence the tutor’s behavior.
 The two math problems and the order of conditions were randomized across participants to control for order and content effects.
 Participants were aware of the existence of two different system configurations but were blind to their order.
 Each session lasted a maximum of 10 minutes.
 Participants could use a digital whiteboard, chat freely with the AI tutor, and decide whether to explore the solution after solving the problem or end the session early.
 Before and after the two sessions, participants completed a 6-question multiple-choice test to assess baseline and post-interaction knowledge in geometry and probability.
 Each test was independently completed within a 5-minute time limit.

 After each tutoring session, participants filled out a 15-item Likert-scale questionnaire evaluating their experience in terms of engagement, clarity, frustration, emotional alignment, and perceived helpfulness of the tutor.
 At the end of the experiment, they completed a final satisfaction survey (4 closed and 4 open-ended questions), where they could share general feedback about the system, their experience, and any perceived limitations.